Vierco/Get_elements_from_web_and_caching/README.md

 **Caching data - android project example**

-This project uses the guidelines detailed [Contribution guidelines for this project](https://github.com/Vierco/android_guidelines)
+This project uses the guidelines detailed [in this repository](https://github.com/Vierco/android_guidelines)

 This example is using a response in XML format